Principal Data Scientist, AI Security Research

 The Defence & National Security Programme (D&NS) at the Alan Turing Institute is seeking to establish a new research and innovation team to work on AI Security.
 The aim is to further cutting-edge research and engineering approaches to solve real-world problems in AI/ML security, working in close collaboration with government partners such as select UK universities.

-The Principal will take lead in forming a new research group and develop an R&D portfolio to reflect the biggest challenges in the AI security domain.
+The Principal will lead and grow the AI Security Group and develop an R&D portfolio to reflect the biggest challenges in the AI security domain.
 These challenges, held in a problem book , will reflect areas where government partners are most in need of new paradigms, tools and techniques, as well as where Turing as the national AI research institute is best placed to support this agenda.
 The challenges could range from AI model provenance to security of compressed ML and the post-holder will be expected to shape the research direction.
 This is a unique opportunity to contribute to a national effort and build a world-leading group within this field.

 The role is suited to candidates who are both familiar with the national security domain and the application of research to national security challenges and are themselves a researcher in data science and artificial intelligence with an outstanding track record of research or similar experience across related disciplines and a strong foundation in mathematics, statistics, or theoretical computer science.